 2. Will it need to scan barcodes?
-If users need to scan more than a few barcodes, you need rapid scanning capability or productivity will suffer.
+If users need to scan more than a few barcodes, they need rapid scanning capability, or productivity will suffer.
 Check to see if you will need signature capture & card payment capabilities.

 3. How long will the battery need to last?
 If the device will be in use all day and your workers are always on the move with no access to a charging point they will need a device with good power management.

 4. Will it be easy to use?
-Operating system, familiarity, and ergonomics will increase user adoption and eliminate workarounds.
+Operating systems, familiarity, and ergonomics will increase user adoption and eliminate workarounds.